• Skip to main content

 Now let's talk about Calmar, one of the least popular risk-adjusted return measurements.
 I happen to think it's probably the best.
 Whereas Sortino looks at all the downside volatility over a given time period, Calmar looks at the maximum drawdown for that time period.

 This has both some benefits and drawbacks.
-I maintain that a good definition for risk is permanent loss of capital.
+Again, I maintain that a good definition for risk is related to the permanent loss of capital.
 That risk is obviously most apparent and most impactful during drawdowns, or crashes.
 As such, it is a superior and much more “pure” measurement of risk than volatility.
 Consequently, I would submit that Calmar is superior to Sortino, and, as mentioned, Sortino is superior to Sharpe.

-This quality of the Calmar ratio can also be its downfall, however.
-If the time period we’re investigating happened to not experience a major drawdown, such as the steady bull market between 2010 and 2017 for U.S. stocks, the Calmar ratio is going to look unrealistically juicy and is not going to tell the full picture.
-In fairness, Sortino wouldn’t really either.
+This characteristic of the Calmar ratio can also be its downfall, however.
+If the time period we're investigating happened to not experience a major drawdown, such as the steady bull market between 2010 and 2017 for U.S. stocks, the Calmar ratio is going to look unrealistically juicy and is not going to tell the full picture.
+In fairness, Sortino wouldn't really either.

 Put another way, Calmar inherently uses much fewer data points than Sharpe or Sortino, making it less statistically significant.
 We could extend this to say that Calmar may only be appropriate for long time periods.
 Calmar also obviously ignores general volatility.
 But this is why I advocate for looking at both Sortino and Calmar together.